 Shell armor: This armor is made by taking the small shells of lesser creatures and arranging them in a way to form a layered scaly armor that protects nearly the whole body.

-Half plate: Half plat consists of several pieces of full plate.
+Half plate: Half plate consists of several pieces of full plate.
 Typically, a chest plate, pauldrons, grieves, and shin guards worn over gambeson with mail protecting all of the areas not covered in plate.
 Half plate is usually made from pieces of premade plate armor that approximately fits the user.

-Chiton Armor: Chiton armor is made from large pieces of shell from slain creatures shaped to fit a suit of armor.
+Chitin Armor: Chitin armor is made from large pieces of shell from slain creatures shaped to fit a suit of armor.
 This armor provides great protection but is heavy and difficult to work with due to the hardness and thickness of the plates used to make the armor.

 Full plate: This armor covers nearly every part of the body except the wings with steel plates Mail and thick cloth cover any possible gap.
 A good suit of plate is custom tailored to the individual and is just as often a status symbol as it is an implement of war.

-Shields: Shields increase the effectiveness of a targets defense when used actively.
+Shields: Shields increase the effectiveness of a target’s defense when used actively.
 Every shield comes with a “shielding” number.
-When making a defend action, a shield grants 1 armor.
+When making a Defend action, a shield grants 1 armor.
 A given shield may do this a maximum number of times per turn equal to its shielding value.
 A shield must be actively held in the hand for the armor bonus to be applied.

 Buckler: Buckers are small round steel shields approximately half a twig in diameter which are used to parry and redirect incoming blows